 I just pushed three extensions to the Friends of I7: Strange Loopiness, Text Loops, If True.
 (They were all one thing in development, but I carved 'em up to make it easier for people to avoid including more than they might want.)

-Strange Loopiness adds several loop options: while loops, until loops, numeric loops counting down.
+Strange Loopiness adds several loop options: repeat n times, until loops, loops counting down.
 For repeating through a table, you can specify a non-existing numeric loop variable that will have the row id, and for all of the loops, you can specify a non-existing numeric loop counter variable (it counts starting at one).
 It also offers syntactic alternatives to the existing repeat loops.

 If True simply allows if and unless to take a plain truth state instead of a whole conditional, i.e., you can say